Abdera7mane/godot-thread-pool/README.md

 * `function` a [FuncRef](https://docs.godotengine.org/en/3.5/classes/class_funcref.html).
 * `arguments` an array of arguments to pass to `function`. [*optional*]

-The task will then be pushed into a queue until a thread claim it and execute it.
+The task will then be pushed into a queue until a thread claims it and executes it.

 `sumbit_task` is a [coroutine](https://docs.godotengine.org/en/3.5/tutorials/scripting/gdscript/gdscript_basics.html#coroutines-with-yield), you can use `yield()` to wait for task completion or retrieving the return value.